 Brooklyn Connections

-Connect your classroom to Brooklyn history with our FREE partnership program!
+Connect your classroom to Brooklyn history with our fully-funded partnership program!

 Brooklyn Connections is BPL’s standards-based local history education program for 4th-12th grade students.
 Through Connections, educators from the Center for Brooklyn History partner with local schools to teach 21st century research skills and bring Brooklyn-centric stories out of our archives and into the borough’s classrooms.
 Partner educators receive ample primary source and skills-based course materials, class visits from a CBH educator, and a student research trip to the Center for Brooklyn History in Brooklyn Heights.